UTDallasEPICS/ATC-Patient-Data/Documentation/Docker and PostgreSQL.md

-# Docker - MongoDB Server
+# Docker - PostgreSQL Server
-* Will use a docker MongoDB image and run that image as a container to start our MongoDB server for ATC-Backend
-    * backend will then connect to this MongoDB server instance via localhost:port
+* IMPORTANT NOTE: You need the database to be running in Docker constantly while you are developing (coding) the software.
+You may also need to change your DATABASE_URL .env variable to this URL: `postgresql://postgres:postgres@localhost:5003/postgres`

 * **SCRIPTS**
+  *FOR ALL SCRIPTING, USE GIT BASH INSTEAD OF POWERSHELL*
     * `npm run createDB`
         * build docker image using a dockerfile and create + run container to start a MongoDB server instance
         * > **NOTE: Can only be ran once to start server if container not yet created**